velartrill/velartrill.github.io/orig/reunited.md

 He tousles her hair.
 "I'd love to.
 Come on, turn over."

-Niltar twitches slightly as he works her over, massaging her with just enough force to send little jolts of pain through her nerves. "…ahh, gosh.
+Niltar twitches slightly as he works her over, massaging her with just enough force to make her nerves light up with little sparks of pain. "…ahh, gosh.
 I d-don't deserve this," she whispers, eyelids fluttering.
 "I don't deserve *you*."

 "Sure you do," he replies lightly.
 "I don't ever want you to be lonely again, Nili.
 I don't want you to suffer.
 We swore we'd all look after each other, take care of each other for as long as we live.
 You deserve that kind of safety and security after everything you've been through."

-She responds with just a happy little murmur, the way she always does when she's too overwhelmed with happiness and gratitude to speak.
+She responds with just a quiet little murmur, the way she always does when she's too overwhelmed with happiness and gratitude to speak.

 "So *this* is how Cas keeps you under control, huh?"
 Livkir teases.
 "Just massages the defiance out of you each morning?
 I'll have to remember this next time you start swinging punches at me."